-But it is in those perilous times that he must have the association with brethren; brethren who can share of Christ, when it seems this whole great country is then pressed on the ground where it is left to dry in against him.
-But when all the smoke is gone, it seems if the hot sun.
-Once the bricks are dry the house is he comes forth "purer than Gold"-precious Sons of Zion whose convictions of their duty and obligations to three to ten years.
-Of course it is necessary every year their God were far superior to other obligations.
-Yes He has a conscience: he has convictions.
-He has been leaking. true to the 'common faith' which was delivered him.
+But it is in those perilous times that he must have the association with brethren; brethren who can share the grief of his burden with him and so fulfill the law of Christ, when it seems this whole great country is against him.
+But when all the smoke is gone, it seems he comes forth "purer than Gold"-precious Sons of Zion whose convictions of their duty and obligations to their God were far superior to other obligations.
+Yes, He has a conscience; he has convictions.
+He has been true to the 'common faith' which was delivered him.
 He has held the banners of the "Prince of Peace" high above a world torn with chaos, turmoil and strife.